IcecaveStudios/flip/README.md

 }
 ```

-It is not possible to set options using the property notation.
+It is not possible to set flags using the property notation.

 ## Contact us